koty10/trippidy/README.md

 - Run `flutter pub get`
 - Regenerate models:
   - `dart run build_runner build --delete-conflicting-outputs`
-- Either run `flutter build lib/main.dart` and manually install an .apk file from build/app/outputs/flutter-apk on your Android device or connect a physical Android phone with USB debugging enabled or run an emulator and run the project from VS Code from lib/main.dart
+- Either run `flutter build apk --debug` and manually install an .apk file from build\app\outputs\flutter-apk\app-debug.apk on your Android device or connect a physical Android phone with USB debugging enabled or run an emulator and run the project from VS Code from lib/main.dart